 \section{Cones of cohomology tables of coherent sheaves, and of homology triplets of squarefree modules}

-The previous sections shows a close relationship between cohomology tables of coherent sheaves where the cohomology sheaves has certain regulatity properties, and the triplets of homological data $(B,H,C)$ for complexes of squarefree modules.
+The previous sections shows a close relationship between cohomology tables of coherent sheaves where the cohomology sheaves have certain regularity properties, and the triplets of homological data $(B,H,C)$ for complexes of squarefree modules.

-In this section we give a conjecture, Conjecture \ref{ConeConIso}, on this realtionship: There is an isomorphism between the positive rational cone generated by such cohomology tables and the positive rational cone generated by such numerical homological triples.
+In this section we give a conjecture, Conjecture \ref{ConeConIso}, on this relationship: There is an isomorphism between the positive rational cone generated by such cohomology tables and the positive rational cone generated by such numerical homological triples.